NateJLewis/_ngPIT/README.md

 * Google Analytics for WordPress

 ### Installing Required and Suggested Plugins
 Both the required and suggested plugins are added via the [TGM_Plugin_Activation class](/includes/plugins/class-tgm-plugin-activation.php) created by [Thomas Griffin](http://tgmpluginactivation.com/).
 Once the theme is activated click on the "Activate required plugins" link in the notification to automatically download the plugins.
+To adjust the list of required / suggested plugins add or remove items from the [$plugins array](/includes/plugins/theme-require-plugins.php#L8).

 ## Theme setup
 * Run `sudo npm install`